-Charles University in Prague, Faculty of Mathematics and Physics Malostranské námestí 2/25 118 00 Praha 1, Czech Republic bartak@kti.mff.cuni.cz
+Department of Theoretical Computer Science and Mathematical Logic Charles University in Prague Malostranské námestí 2/25, 118 00, Praha 1 CZECH REPUBLIC bartak@kti.mff.cuni.cz http://kti.mff.cuni.cz/~bartak/

-Abstract

-A formal model of the planning or scheduling problem is the first step in the design of a solver for such a problem.
+Abstract: Planning and scheduling are close areas but on the other hand, they use very different solving technologies.
+Recently, there is a strong demand from industry to integrate both approaches into a single system.
 In the paper we propose a basic framework for modelling planning and scheduling problems that involve reasoning about time and resources.
 In this framework we go beyond the traditional definitions of planning and scheduling and, from the beginning, we expect integration of both these areas.